Emese lives in the Southwest, and she has traveled extensively in the area. She has a thorough understanding of this land and its people.

 Though the setting is beautiful, the real reason to drive all the way out there is to visit the cliff dwellings.
 They are all spectacular.

 Cliff Palace is the best-known, the largest, and the most spectacular of the cliff dwellings within the park boundaries, and one of our favorite spots.
-More than 150 rooms and 21 kivas (ceremonial rooms) were home to about 100-150 people, according to researchers.
-Since most other cliff dwellings in the park consist of only about 1-5 rooms, Cliff Palace must have had a special significance in the lives of the people living here.
+More than 150 rooms and 21 kivas (ceremonial rooms) were home to about 100 to 150 people according to researchers.
+Since most other cliff dwellings in the park consist of only about one to five rooms, Cliff Palace must have had a special significance in the lives of the people living here.
 It was probably a ceremonial, administrative and social center.

 To visit Cliff Palace you need to join a tour.
 Tickets may be purchased at the visitor center located just across from the Far View Lodge.
 The single one-hour tour gives you the most insight into this dwelling, but if you don't have enough time, go for the Classic Pueblo Tour, which includes a short visit, among the other sites.